rahul-mandadi/LegalClause/README.md

 - **Recall**: 97.21%
 - **F1 Score**: 97.51%

-Our fine-tuned Legal-BERT model significantly outperforms the baseline across all metrics, particularly in recall, which is critical for legal applications where missing relevant clauses can have serious consequences.
+The fine-tuned Legal-BERT model is hosted on HuggingFace at `RahulMandadi/fine-tuned-legal-bert` and can be accessed directly via the Transformers library.
+It significantly outperforms the baseline across all metrics, particularly in recall, which is critical for legal applications where missing relevant clauses can have serious consequences.

 ## Future Enhancements